oscarpolanco/angular-basic/section_text/README.md

     streak?: boolean;
   }
   ```
-  This will make the `streak` property optional that is what we want because it value will be calcualted on the frontend
+  This will make the `streak` property optional that is what we want because its value will be calculated on the frontend
 - Go to the `habit-list.component.ts`
 - Import the `map` function from `rxjs/operators`
   `import { map } from 'rxjs/operators';`